 Can I be prescribed medication through a video visit?

-What technology do I need to have a video visit?
+What technology do I need for video visits with MyChart?

 Can I have a video visit when I’m out of town or on vacation?